altays/glitch-toolz/README.md

 Make sure you have node installed! clone the repo
-Use sh main.sh i to set up the folder structure
+Use 'sh main.sh' i to set up the folder structure
 Add a jpg to the 'input' folder
-Update the variables at the top of the sh file with the name of the jpg (without the extension)
+Update the variables at the top of the sh file with the name of the jpg (without the extension) Use 'sh main.sh jpgAnalyze' to break the jpg into txt files based on the chunk.
+This will create a duplicate folder Use 'sh main.sh jpgBend' and any combination of 'c', 'q', 's', 'b', and/or 'i' to bend the txt chunks.
+Use 'sh main.sh reset' if you start getting broken images - this will delete the '-bending' folder and copy straight from the clean data.

 ## How to use

-Use sh main.sh jpgAnalyze to break the jpg into chunks Use sh main.sh jpgCompile to compile the jpg chunks into an image Use sh main.sh jpgBend to bend the jpg chunks.
-Check the sh file to see arguments Use sh main.sh jpgCompileBend to compile the bent chunks Use sh main.sh jpgBendAndCompile to bend and compile all at once!
+* sh main.sh i will create the folder structure for data and output files
+* sh main.sh jpgAnalyze will break the jpg into individual txt files and create two folders - one with the OG data, the other (ending in "-bending") that the script will apply bends to.
+Only run this once when working with a new file!
+* sh main.sh jpgCompile will compile the jpg txt file chunks into an image
+* sh main.sh jpgBend will bend the jpg chunks.
+Arguments include:
+    * q - swaps the quantization table destinations.
+Subtle
+    * h - affects the huffman table.
+Very direct.
+Running this too many times will start breaking images
+    * c - affects the component bytes in the SOS table.
+Very direct.
+    * s - affects the spectral bytes in the SOS table.
+Can be very subtle.
+    * b - affects the approximate bytes in the SOS table.
+Can range from subtle to direct
+    * i - affects the compressed image data.
+WIP!
+* sh main.sh jpgCompileBend will compile the bent chunks
+* sh main.sh jpgBendAndCompile will bend and compile all at once!
+* sh main.sh reset will delete the current "-bending" folder and copy a new one from the og folder.
+Use this if output images begin breaking

 ## Status